ibrahimfe/project-kuliah/django_project/README.md

-Sure, here's a sample `README.md` file for your Django project:

 # Assignment for Bahasa Pemrograman II Class

 This Django project is an assignment for the Bahasa Pemrograman II class.
 It is designed to demonstrate your understanding of web application development using Django.

 ## Project Description

-The project is a web application that [describe your project here, what it does, its features, etc.]
+The project is a web application that implement a to-do list kind of thing

 ## Installation